Home » Events » Netball World Cup » Birmingham 1995

 Number of Goals Scored: 14,129

 Birmingham staged the 9th edition of the Netball World Cup that saw a record 27 teams participate.
-It was the reigning champions Australia who would outlast the field and claim a seventh world title.
+It was the reigning champions Australia who would outlast the field and claim a 7th world title.

 Typically, the championship tends to come down to Australia and New Zealand, however, in 1995 Australia had a different opponent in the final, as South Africa made their return to international competition.